canonical/ubuntu-packaging-guide/fixing-a-bug.rst

 just omit the step to sign the source package) and ``pbuilder-dist`` will build the package from source for whatever ``release`` you choose.

-Once the build succeeded, install the package from ``~/pbuilder/<release>_result/`` (using ``sudo dpkg -i
+Once the build succeeds, install the package from ``~/pbuilder/<release>_result/`` (using ``sudo dpkg -i
 <package>_<version>.deb``).
 Then test to see if the bug is fixed.